wolfatthegate/CS79995-Assignment1/README.md

 By assigning the SIZE and THREADS at the beginning of the program, one can adjust the size of the matrices.
 The number of SIZE/THREADS should be an integer.
 For example, if the size of a matrix is 32 then, the number of threads should be 4, 8, or 16..
+The comparison between GPU and CPU computing times are as followed.

 |Matrix Size    | THREADS | GPU time (ms) |	CPU time (ms) |
 |---------------|---------|---------------|-------------------|